Home

 First part of hike goes thru a thick, conifer forest

-Soon enough tho, the trail leads out of the trees to the first of a long stretch of balds, as you climb up to the summit of Round Bald.
 Then, as the trail winds down off the eastern slope of Round Bald from its summit, the next bald (Jane Bald) can be seen continuously in the distance ahead of you.
-Just before reaching this second bald, I came to a section totally covered in blueberry bushes, every branch loaded with ripe berries!!
+Just before reaching this second bald, on one August hike, I came to a section totally covered in blueberry bushes, every branch loaded with ripe berries!!

 LOTS of blueberries!